HerdHeaven/Admin-Scripts/README.md

-Below is a shortoverview of each script contained in this repository:
+Below is a short overview of each script contained in this repository:

 Send-MagicPacket - This script builds a magic packet for a specific MAC Address to be used when Wake-on-LAN is enabled on the targeted device.